Google Play App Store Updates

 By this logic, if SA node fails, as AV node has higher frequency than bundle of his, it will be in control of the heart rate.
 That means the ventricles will have a heart rate of 40-60 beats per minute.

-Similarly, if SA and AV nodes fail, bundle of his will drive the heart beat at a rate of 30-40 beats a minute and the ecg will have wide QRS complexes.
+Similarly, if SA and AV nodes fail, bundle of his will drive the heartbeat at a rate of 30-40 beats a minute and the ECG will have wide QRS complexes.

 ConductionSystemOfTheHeart